mikeeek/csgo-skinchanger/README.md

  Obviously its not a complete project so you'd need a base and hooks of your own

- Thanks @Chozen for his public source to help me out
+ Thanks @BaberZz for his parser source